trishamediana/HospitalWardManagementSystem/README.md

 # HospitalWardManagementSystem
-To check beds availability and patients occupancy status at h
+To check beds availability and patients occupancy status at hospital